Yurik72/ESPHomeController/README.md

 	 - Supports ESP32 file system
 	 - Enhanced filebrowse.html
 	 - "Prefly" request and headers for cross domain areas
+	 - overwritten within new code when skecth is uses AsyncWebServer

 Thank you to all the authors for distributing their software that way.
 I hope I didn't miss any sources and mentioned every author.
 In case I forgot someone please let me know and I will fix it.

 **Goals are reached :**

  - Adapted *ESP8266HTTPUpdateServer* , now it's supports ESP32.
-Have a look of *ESP32HTTPUpdateServer.h/cpp* implementatation;
+Have a look of *ESP32HTTPUpdateServer.h/cpp* implementatation with traditional WebServer;
+ - Adapted *ESP8266HTTPUpdateServer* for working withis [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer).
+Have a look of  *ESPAsyncUpdateServer.h/cpp*
  - Second core of ESP32 can be used with proper service configuration.
 Now a few services can run on second core of ESP32;
  - Built-in web site implemented on React js, and browser content is very fast, compatible with native mobile application, Thanks to React developers;
 - Sketch can be compiled within VS 2017, by using  [Arduino IDE for Visual Studio](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio)